icyleaf/totem/README.md

 #### Use etcd

 It dependency [etcd-crystal](https://github.com/icyleaf/etcd-crystal) shard.
-Install is before use.
+Install it before use.

 ```crystal
 require "totem"